0-complexity/www-cloud4edge/www.hypergrid.org/content/home/solution_section.md

 #Don't remove title!
 title = "solution_section"

+header = "Ripple Effect"
-header = "Let's create a ripple effect together" summary = "Join our disruptive ecosystem and share your creativity to change the world."
+summary = "Let's create a ripple effect together and drive disruption into the cloud ecosystem so we can make a better world."

 solution_image = "/images/ecosystem.jpg"